FatBoyXPC/csgo-rankmatch/README.md

 *This feature is not yet implemented, coming soon.

+PS: Another demo will be posted soon if you want to just provide the set and not have to use the entire form.

 ### Tips (for successful lobby pairing)
 Delta of 0.2-0.6, maximum of 1.2